Understanding fluctuations through Multivariate Circulant Singular Spectrum Analysis: Introduction

 M-CiSSA offers several advantages.
-First, eigenvalues and eigenvectors of each of these blocks resulting from the block diagonalization contain all the variability of the corresponding frequencies.
-This allows us to understand co-movements at different frequencies and even the cyclical position among variables.
-Second, the uniqueness theorem is new to SSA and becomes very useful to further understand the formation of the individual cycles in terms of the multivariate common drivers.
-Third, the proposed solution can be applied to any range of frequencies and to very different types of time series.
+Firstly, eigenvalues and eigenvectors of each of these blocks resulting from the block diagonalization contain all the variability of the corresponding frequencies.
+This enables us to understand co-movements at different frequencies and even the cyclical position among variables.
+Secondly, the uniqueness theorem is new to SSA and is very useful to further understand the formation of the individual cycles in terms of the multivariate common drivers.
+Thirdly, the solution proposed can be applied to any range of frequencies and to very different types of time series.

-All in all, our approach solves in a unified way a problem of extracting the underlying components of a set of time series disentangling their sources of variation and assessing their relative cyclical position at each frequency.
-In the particular case of common information and without the need of fitting a factor model, M-CiSSA also identifies common sources of variation.
-It also serves as a tool for denoising the latent signals.
+All in all, our approach provides a comprehensive framework for jointly analyzing fluctuations, solving, in a unified way, the problem of extracting the underlying components of a set of time series, disentangling their sources of variation and assessing their relative cyclical position at each frequency.
+In the particular case of common information and without the need for fitting a factor model, M-CiSSA also identifies common sources of variation and assigns them to a particular frequency.
+It can also serve as a tool for denoising the latent signals.

-To illustrate the technique, we apply M-CiSSA to the multivariate analysis of nine monthly Primary Commodity Energy Prices.
-This allows us to: first, characterize the main cycles driving price fluctuations in the long and medium term; second, identify co-movements by frequency and derive the differentiated behaviour of natural gas in the US from the rest of the energy commodities in the long and medium term; third, identify the additional decoupling of coals and natural gas in Japan only at the medium-term cyclical frequency; and, fourth, discover which prices are held or sustained by forces outside the common evolution of the markets.
+We illustrate the performance of this technique through two examples.
+First, we use a synthetic example of two series, each of them generated as the sum of various latent signals including amplitude and modulated ones.
+We show that M-CiSSA is able to clearly separate the underlying signals.
+We complete our illustrations with the analysis of a real data set of Primary Commodity Energy Prices in order to characterize the main latent signals (trends, cycles) driving their fluctuations.
+We found co-movements in the long and medium term for all series except US natural gas, and identified the additional decoupling of coals and Japanese natural gas only at the medium-term cyclical frequency.
+Finally, we have discovered which prices can be held or sustained by forces outside the common evolution of the markets.

-The rest of the paper is structured as follows.
-Section 2 presents M-CiSSA methodology.
-Section 3 applies the methodology to understand the dynamics of 9 energy commodity real prices (oils, coals, natural gas and propane).
-Finally, the conclusions are presented in section 4.
+The remainder of the paper is structured as follows.
+Section 2 presents the proposed methodology.
+Section 3 shows the two data applications.
+Finally, we draw our conclusions in section 4.